Select Page

 If you conclude that you are being scammed, report it to the Federal Trade Commission and the site or app where you met the scammer.
 If you already sent money, notify the company or bank where the money was withdrawn.
 They will assist you with the process and possibly recoup some, if not all, of your money.

-Michael is the Fraud Manager for First Keystone Community Bank.
+Francis is a Fraud Manager at First Keystone Community Bank.

 Post Category: